 How to spot the 10 most common insider threat profiles

 Organizations continuously face the daunting task of having to protect their systems and resources from varying security challenges.
-While the focus is mainly on the threats posed by external factors, there should also be an equal focus on threats from within.
+While the focus is mainly on the threats posed by external factors, there should also be an equal focus on the insider threat too.
 These Insider threats are ones posed by individuals who have authorized access to company information or systems and can use this access for a host of nefarious reasons.

 Insider threats often come in different profiles, varying on the characteristics and intent of the individual.
 Often enough, these profiles are difficult to spot as their characteristics are not easily known.